IvanUkhov/blog/_drafts/2019-12-31-sequential-data.md

       ORDER BY date
     )
 ),
--- Group into complete examples data_2 AS (
+-- Group into examples (a specific station and a specific year) data_2 AS (
   SELECT
     id,